 Developing the project experience

 Student voice and choice is fundamental to project-based learning (PBL).
-It is important, however, that before introducing it to students, the teacher has a sense of the purpose for the PBL, the potential product and audience.
+Before introducing PBL to students, it is important that the teacher has a realistic purpose for the PBL, the potential product and audience.

 How do I design project-based learning?